cmu462/DrawSVG/README.md

 While the application will always clear the render target buffer to the canvas color at the beginning of a frame to opaque white ((255,255,255,255) in RGBA) before drawing any SVG element, your transparency implementation should make no assumptions about the state of the target at the beginning of a frame.

+You will need to modify the parts of the code which write to the supersample buffer.

 When you are done, you should be able to correctly draw the tests in `/alpha`.

 #### Task 9: Draw Something!!!

 Now that you have implemented a few basic features of the SVG format, it is time to get creative and draw something!

 You can create an SVG file in popular design tools like Adobe Illustrator or Inkscape and export SVG files, or use a variety of editors online.
+Since an SVG file is just an XML file, you could even use a text editor or write a script to generate the text!

-However, be aware that our starter code and your renderer implementation only support a subset of the features defined in the SVG specification, and these applications may not always encode shapes with the primitives we support.
+Be aware that our starter code and your renderer implementation only support a **subset** of the features defined in the SVG specification, and applications like Adobe Illustrator or Inkscape may not always encode shapes with the primitives we support.
 (You may need to convert complicated paths to the basic primitives in these tools.)
-Also, it is not very hard to write SVG files directly since they are just XML files.

 Please name this file `task9.svg`.

 #### Going Further: Tasks that May Potentially Win You Extra Credit: